 The schools below may not offer all types of education degrees so you may want to filter by degree level first.
 However, they are great for the degree levels they do offer.

-It is difficult to beat Valley City State University if you wish to pursue a degree in education.
+It's hard to beat Valley City State University if you wish to pursue a degree in education.
 Valley City State University is a small public university located in the town of Valley City.
 A Best Colleges rank of #333 out of 2,217 schools nationwide means Valley City State University is a great university overall.

 Minot State University is one of the finest schools in the United States for getting a degree in education.
 MSU is a small public university located in the remote town of Minot.
-This university ranks 6th out of 12 schools for overall quality in the state of North Dakota.
+This university ranks 6th out of 12 colleges for overall quality in the state of North Dakota.

 UMary is a small private not-for-profit university located in the rural area of Bismarck.
 A Best Colleges rank of #312 out of 2,217 schools nationwide means UMary is a great university overall.